-There is a ton of divorce advice for women but when you are going through a divorce, you need the best.
+There is a ton of divorce advice for women, but when you are getting a divorce, you need the best.
 Although things don’t always happen the way we want them to, everyone aims for their divorce to go as smoothly as possible.

 1. Open bank accounts in your name

 In addition to opening accounts in your name, know your money.
 You have to know where you are financially.
 Copy and file financial statements, tax documents, and ensure that everything makes sense.